AmitBhardwaj26/DSA/Leetcode/March/2316. Count Unreachable Pairs of Nodes in an Undirected Graph/README.md

 <h3>Medium</h3>
 <hr>
 <div><p>
- You are given an integer array nums and an array queries where queries[i] = [vali, indexi].

-For each query i, first, apply nums[indexi] = nums[indexi] + vali, then print the sum of the even values of nums.

-Return an integer array answer where answer[i] is the answer to the ith query.
+ You are given an integer n.
+There is an undirected graph with n nodes, numbered from 0 to n - 1.
+You are given a 2D integer array edges where edges[i] = [ai, bi] denotes that there exists an undirected edge connecting nodes ai and bi.

+Return the number of pairs of different nodes that are unreachable from each other.

 </p>